arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 ## Using This Plugin

-This plugin extended a builtin plugin by telling it to handle additional image formats.
+This plugin extends a builtin plugin to support additional image formats.

-Add any image formats you want to support to the `handles` method - the `handles` method receives each file's extension and mimetype and returns `True` or `False` depending on whether the plugin should generate a thumbnail and preview for that file.
+Add any image formats you want to support to the `handles` method - the `handles` method receives each file's extension and mimetype and returns `True` or `False` depending on whether the plugin should generate a thumbnail and preview for the file.

 Note: the plugin *should not* handle JPEG and DPX images as these are already handled by the builtin plugin.
 Handling JPEG and DPX will cause thumbnails and previews to be generated twice for those formats causing unwanted resource utilisation.
-Database entries will be over-written with the contents of the most recent processing.
+Database entries of prior processing results will be over-written with the data of the most recent processing event.

 The `super` call in the example will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.